BU-CLOUD-S20/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/Report.md

 # 1. Conclusions

 ### 1. Efficiency
-`Measured as the ratio of useful output to total input`
+`Measured as the ratio of useful output to total input (measured in CPU/GPU cycles here)`
 - Text for efficiency here...
   - more text here...

 ### 2. Scalability
-<h5 align="center"> 1) It is the ability of a computer application or product (hardware or software) to continue to function well when it (or its context) is changed in size or volume in order to meet a user need. </h5>
+`The ability of the cloud platform to function well when it's changed in size or volume in order to meet a user need (i.e. to rescale).`
-<h5 align="center"> 2) It is the ability not only to function well in the rescaled situation, but to actually take full advantage of it. </h5>

 ### 3. Elasticity
  shawn